cce-bigdataintro-1160/winter2020-site/3-python.md

 * On a separate directory (outside `python-notebook`, clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
 * Open this project in PyCharm in a separate window and let's see a few script examples

-1. Go back to your previous `python-notebook` project and do the following exercise in pairs:
+1. Go back to your previous `python-notebook` project and do the following exercises:
 2. Copy the script below and run it using `python3 testing_scripts.py`:

 ```